diniamo/run.nvim/README.md

     - If an argument *was* passed, use that as the command, and override the cached one with it
     - If an argument was *not* passed, prompt for one, and override the cached command with it

-It's also recommended to add mappings:
+It's also recommended to create mappings:

 ```lua
 local run = require("run")